 The Philips Norelco Bodygroom 3100 is a great way to shave all of your body hair, including that thatch on your back, for an extremely reasonable price.

 More info on the Philips Norelco BG2034 Bodygroom Series 3100 With Back Attachment:

 Can’t I Just Use My Regular Razor to Shave my Body?

 Of course, you can.
-You can use a carving knife to trim your body hair, too.
+You can also use a carving knife to trim your body hair, too.
 Neither is a very good idea, though, because body groomers are designed for areas that aren’t shaved often, not for the face which gets “manhandled” by a regular razor on a daily basis.
-(You can probably figure out on your own why a carving knife wouldn’t be the best choice.)

 Most top body groomers are designed with special features like heads that can pivot to fit the body’s contours, comfort guards or lubrication strips.
 All make the body shaving process more comfortable than it would be with a normal manual or electric razor.
 A number of body groomers also have longer or extendable handles so you can reach wherever you need to shave.

 There’s one extra consideration which doesn’t require much elaboration, and on which we’d prefer not to elaborate.
 Would you want to take a razor that’s just shaved your groin or under your arms, and then use it on your face?
 We wouldn’t, either.

 If you do want to buy a product that can be used on multiple parts of the body, then search for a multi-groomer which has multiple heads and guide combs which can be switched out and cleaned such as the Remington PG525.

 Can I Use My Body Groomer to Shave My Head?